Church of Denmark: Parish optionality

 Another, less commonly used feature is parish optionality (sognebåndsløsning, literally "parish bond release").
-If a Church member is dissatisfied with the particular pastor of his residence parish, he may choose to be served by another pastor who matches better with his Christian views, for example in a neighbouring parish.
+If a Church member is dissatisfied with the particular pastor of his residence parish, he may choose to be served by another pastor who matches better with his Christian views.

 Membership

-According to official statistics from January 2021, 73.8% of the inhabitants of Denmark are members of the Church of Denmark, 0.5 percentage points less than the previous year.
-Membership rates vary from 56.0% in the Diocese of Copenhagen to 83.6% in the Diocese of Viborg.
-In recent decades, the percentage of Danes that are members of the church has been slowly declining, the most important reasons being immigration from non-Lutheran countries, withdrawal of some members, and a somewhat lower rate (59.5%) of Danish infants being christened.
+According to official statistics from January 2023, 72.1% of the inhabitants of Denmark are members of the Church of Denmark, 1.1 percentage points less than the previous year.
+Membership rates vary from 54.4% in the Diocese of Copenhagen to 82.0% in the Diocese of Viborg.
+In recent decades, the percentage of Danes that are members of the church has been slowly declining, the most important reasons being immigration from non-Lutheran countries, withdrawal of some members, and a somewhat lower rate (56.2%) of Danish infants being christened.

-Any person who is baptised (usually infant baptism) into the Church of Denmark automatically becomes a member.
+Any person who is baptized (usually infant baptism) into the Church of Denmark automatically becomes a member.
 Members may renounce their membership and later return if they wish.
 Excommunication is legally possible but a rare occurrence.
 Examples include declared Satanists.
 A church member supporting reincarnation was excommunicated, but the Supreme Court overturned the excommunication in 2005.

 Faith and church attendance

 According to the latest inquiry about 2.4% of church members attend services every week, although on Christmas Eve more than a third of the population attends.
 The church is still widely used for traditional family ceremonies including christenings and confirmations.
-In the year 2017, 32.7% of weddings and 83.3% funerals were performed in the Church of Denmark, and 70% of children in grade 7–8 were confirmed.
+In the year 2022, 31.2% of weddings and 80.7% funerals were performed in the Church of Denmark, and 66.5% of children in grade 7–8 were confirmed.
 The level of weekly church attendance is similar to that in Norway and Sweden.

-According to a 2009 poll, 25% of Danes believed Jesus is the Son of God, and 18% believed he is the saviour of the world.
+According to a 2009 poll, 25% of Danes believed Jesus is the Son of God, and 18% believed he is the Redeemer (Christianity).